 The outcome of decades of policy focused on fire suppression has been a buildup of fuel in many forested areas.
 Even though the importance of prescribed burning for fire risk mitigation is now well-understood, doing it has become more difficult due to the expansion of residential development in the wildland urban interface and the diversion of limited fire management resources into protecting homes and businesses from increasingly frequent and intense wildfires.
 A massive increase in tree mortality following an extended period of drought in California has further increased the supply of combustible fuel (Stephens et al., 2018), dramatically increasing the near-term risk of devastating fires in affected areas.

 The increase in wildfire activity has led to a substantial increase in the number of days each year impacted by smoke in the air.
-Effects of wildfire smoke extend far beyond the west coast, with increases observed throughout the U.S. (Burke et al., 2021).
+Effects of wildfire smoke extend far beyond the immediate vicinity of the fires, with increases observed throughout the U.S. (Burke et al., 2021).
 The heat generated by active fires lifts smoke high into the atmosphere.
 At high altitudes, the smoke can travel with jet stream winds across the continent (NASA, 2017).
-Pockets of concentrated smoke can sometimes occur far from the fires that generated it (Figure 3).
+Pockets of concentrated smoke can sometimes occur far from the fires that generated it (Figure 5).
 Smoke is most noticeable and poses the greatest human health threat when it descends to the surface; however, smoke at any altitude has the potential to affect crop growth by reflecting and scattering incoming sunlight.

 Given what is known about the factors that have led to increased wildfire activity, it’s a virtual certainty that wildfire smoke in the atmosphere will continue to increase in frequency and concentration for the foreseeable future, making it important to understand how crop growth and productivity might be affected.